baorii/kainos-codecamp-2022/README.md

 - Javascript
 - Materialize

-Could not figure out how to use external css or javascript file with materialize Primarily used materialize and some inline css and javascript My website made it into the finals (didn't win)
+Could not figure out how to use external css or javascript file with materialize.
+Primarily used materialize and some inline css and javascript.
+My website made it into the finals (didn't win) and placed in the top 10.